uwinkler/restate/packages/core/README.md

 ## Glue-Code

-Glue code is code that "glues" your store to other parts of the application, for example to your server, database, ...
+Glue-code is code that "glues" your store to other parts of the application, for example to your server, database, ...

-Glue code can receive messages from the React components, actions or other glue-code.
+Glue-code can

+- observer the state and react to state changes using the `store.state$` observable
+- change the state using the `store.next()` function
+- listen to events dispatched on the `state.messageBus$` observable.
+The messages are similar to redux actions.

-#### Read
+#### Observe `store.state$`

 Here is an very simple logger example, that observes the state and logs all state changes: